Love them or loathe them, we’ve all been in one! The editors discuss the good, the bad and the ugly when it comes to book groups.

 H: Meeting like-minded people was a great plus for me, and hearing responses to books which often differed wildly from my own.
 I enjoyed the opportunity to sometimes suggest books I liked myself, to see what others made of them (though this could be a mixed blessing – see below).

 A: I’ve made some fantastic close friends and everyone in our group loves reading for pleasure.
 We have some robust discussions about the books we read, but also lots of socialising so it’s a good balance too.
 We meet in the pub which takes the pressure off anyone having to host.
-I particularly like that our group is not women
+I particularly like that our group is not women only.

 V: Book groups have certainly made me read a lot of novels I wouldn’t have picked up otherwise.
 I fondly think of myself as well-read, but of course when it comes to it, I follow what are probably narrow inclinations and interests.
 There are classics and issue-driven novels I would probably not have got around to without the clubs, and which turned out to be great books and engaging reads.